 Increase your contributions, not your risk

 For 529 savers, investment outcomes depend largely on decisions about risk tolerance and contribution amounts.
 Some savers who are looking to improve their outcomes, might consider taking on more risk.
-But a recent Vanguard study found that you may be better off increasing your contributions instead.*
+Depending on the investments you choose, your account could take on a little bit of risk or a lot.
+Ultimately, what matters most is what you're comfortable with.

 How much risk are you comfortable with?